 – Introduction to “Brain Neurophysiology in Persons with Reactive Hypoglycemia”, dissertation by Dr. Linda Whitney Peterson, 1978

-Once you you begin to gather the research and evidence published on reactive hypoglycemia, like we have done here at the Hypoglycemia Support Foundation, you realize that there have been many scientists and doctors speaking about reactive hypoglycemia for decades – unfortunately, mainstream medicine hasn’t been doing a very good job at listening.
+Once you begin to gather the research and evidence published on reactive hypoglycemia, as we have done here at the Hypoglycemia Support Foundation, you realize that there have been many scientists and doctors speaking about reactive hypoglycemia for decades – unfortunately, mainstream medicine hasn’t been doing a very good job at listening.

 “More information is needed regarding the brain neurophysiology of persons with reactive hypoglycemia.
 Although it is possible to diagnose the condition when several simultaneous blood tests are conducted, few practicing physicians have used any procedure except the inconclusive glucose tolerance test.
 Because brain changes have not been documented, clinicians vary in their belief about the seriousness of the condition.
 As a result, treatment modalities for clients depend on the bias of the professional.
 Sometimes treatment will adequate and at other times miss the needs of the client entirely.”

 – “Brain Neurophysiology in Persons with Reactive Hypoglycemia”, Dr. Linda Whitney Peterson, 1978

 Dr. Linda Peterson’s remarkable dissertation is so loaded with scientific evidence and insights that it is hard to understand why the medical community didn’t recognize her landmark work.
 We are so impressed with Dr. Peterson’s dissertation, that we plan to publish it for wider distribution.